jmarcelogimenez/icesym/README.md

 There are two ways to install ICESym:

-1) Download the packaged version from: TODO.
+1) Download the packaged version from: [ICESym](https://sourceforge.net/projects/icesym/).
 It includes the simulator and GUI and it was tested in the following distros:

 - Ubuntu 14.04
 - Ubuntu 16.04